PackagePortal/terraform-aws-hasura-cluster/README.md

   - Can be configured to be intenral or external as well as http or https.
 If using https the ACM ceritificate needs to be provided.
 - ECS Cluster
-  - Has a task running Hasura and an optionally created extra task for running endpoints for Hasura actions
+  - Has a service that runs a task for Hasura and an optionally created extra task for running endpoints for Hasura actions
+  - Auto scaling can be configured
 - Public subnet to hold ALB
 - Private subnet for Hasura instance
 - Network security groups for private and public subnets